 - Baby spinach (optional) – in the UK, one of those small salad bags the supermarkets annoy us with.
 In the US, about 3 cups.
 Remember it wilts down to nothing.

 Slice the shallots and fry on medium heat for 5-10 minutes, until brown and soft, then stir in the flavourings and the sundried tomato paste and cook for another 2-3 minutes.
-Add the beans and the broth and cook them uncovered for another 5 minutes.
+Add the beans and the broth and cook them uncovered for 5 minutes.
 Crush some of the beans if you want it EVEN creamier.
 No one has the right to judge you or your cream needs.

 Pour in the cream and the parmesan and watch it thicken, then take off the heat and stir in the spinach if you want it (or if you’re anemic and don’t have a choice).